 Data were collected from the United States and the mainland China.
 1183 American respondents finished the English-language version of the survey.
 733 of them were undergraduate students from a large Midwestern university in the U.S., who enrolled in the study for course credit, and the rest were recruited from Amazon Mechanical Turk (MTurk).
 A total of 1654 Chinese undergraduate students from two universities in Nanjing, China took the Chinese-language of the survey.

-3 quality control items were randomly embedded in the survey, and those who didn’t answer them all correctly got dropped from the analysis.
+3 quality control items were randomly embedded in the survey, and those who didn’t answer them all correctly were dropped from the analysis.
 We ended up with an American sample of 861 respondents (response rate = 72.78%; 66.5% females; mean age = 22.20 years; SD = 6.52).
 The racial makeup of the U.S. sample was 78.4% white, 7.8% African American, 6.4% Latino or Hispanic, 3.7% Asian, and 3.7% other.
 The final Chinese sample contained 1023 respondents (response rate = 61.85%; 82.7% females; mean age = 19.95 years; SD = 0.82).

 Measures

 In the current study, we assessed ME of the Well-being facet of Neuroticism, and the Curiosity facet of Openness from the CPS (Wang, 2013).
-We adopted a 4-point Likert-type scale, ranging from 1 (Strongly Disagree) to 4 (Strongly Agree), without a neutral response option.
-An undergraduate student from China studying at the University of Illinois translated the scale into Chinese.
-Both scales showed acceptable reliability in both groups (well-being: α = .852 for the U.S. group, and α = .839 for the Chinese group; curiosity: α = .748 for the U.S group, and α = .783 for the Chinese group).
+Responses were made using a 4-point Likert-type scale, ranging from 1 (Strongly Disagree) to 4 (Strongly Agree), without a neutral response option.
+Two undergraduate student from China studying in the United States translated the scales into Chinese, and two back translated.
+Both scales showed acceptable reliability in both groups (Well-being: α = .852 for the U.S. group, and α = .839 for the Chinese group; Curiosity: α = .748 for the U.S group, and α = .783 for the Chinese group).

 Analyses

-Under the item response theory, both the dominance model and the ideal point model assumes unidimensionality, and therefore, we conducted an exploratory factor analysis (EFA) in SPSS to figure out data dimensionality.
+Both the dominance model and the ideal point model assume unidimensionality, and therefore, we conducted an exploratory factor analysis (EFA) in SPSS to examine data dimensionality.
 According to Reckase (1979), a scale is considered unidimensional if the first factor extracted accounted for at least 20% of the total variance.
 Results of principal axis factoring showed that both the well-being and the curiosity scales met the unidimensionality assumption.
-The percentages of total variance explained by the first factor extracted in the U.S./Chinses samples were 31.2%/29.1% for well-being, and 25.7%/34% for openness.
+The percentages of total variance explained by the first factor extracted in the U.S./Chinses samples were 31.2%/29.1% for Well-being, and 25.7%/34% for Curiosity.

-We first obtained GGUM item parameter estimates in GGUM2004 (Roberts et al., 2000) for both groups and both scales, respectively, because the GGUM does not require reverse coding.
-Item parameter estimates and responses were then thrown in the Modfit software (Stark, 2007) to assess model-data fit based on the sample-size adjusted chi-square to degrees of freedom ratio computed for item singles, doubles, and triples.
-Modfit generated the item characteristic curves (ICCs) at the same time, which were used to determine which items should be reversely coded before any analysis could be conducted under the dominance model.
-After negative items were reversed, the SGR model item parameters were then estimated in MULTILOG 7.0 software (Thissen, Chen, & Bock, 2003).
+We first obtained GGUM item parameter estimates with the GGUM2004 software (Roberts et al., 2000) for both groups and both scales, respectively, because the GGUM does not require reverse coding.
+Item parameter estimates and responses were then analyzed with the Modfit software (Stark, 2007) to assess model-data fit based on the sample-size adjusted chi-square to degrees of freedom ratio computed for item singles, doubles, and triples.
+Modfit generated the item characteristic curves (ICCs) at the same time, which were used to determine which items should be reverse coded before any analysis could be conducted with the dominance model.
+After negative items were reversed, the SGR model item parameters were then estimated with MULTILOG 7.0 software (Thissen, Chen, & Bock, 2003).
 Model-data fit for the SGR model was also computed using MODFIT.
 Adequate fit is indicated by Chi-square-to-degree-of-freedom ratios less than 3 (Tay, Ali, Drasgow, & Williams, 2011).
-Source of misfit was explored by assessing the ICCs of potential intermediate items, both under polytomous and dichotomous IRT models.
+Sources of misfit were explored by assessing the ICCs of potential intermediate items, both under polytomous and dichotomous IRT models.